What is aviation law?

 The International Civil Aviation Organisation

-The International Civil Aviation Organisation (ICAO) is a UN specialised agency and the foremost international authority on civil aviation.
+The International Civil Aviation Organisation (ICAO) is a United Nations specialised agency and the foremost international authority on civil aviation.
 The ICAO was formed to administer the 1944 Convention on International Civil Aviation (‘Chicago Convention‘), a treaty with 193 member states including Australia.

-Article 37 of the Chicago Convention allows the ICAO Council to create Standards and Recommended Practices (SARPs) in relation to civil aviation rules, these are created in the form of ‘annexes’ to the Chicago Convention.
+Article 37 of the Chicago Convention allows the ICAO Council to create Standards and Recommended Practices (SARPs) in relation to civil aviation rules, drafted in the form of ‘annexes’ to the Chicago Convention.

 IMPORTANT TO KNOW